CrawlingHam/email_templates/README.md

 ### Adding New Templates

-1. Create a new file in the `emails/` directory
+1. Create a new file in the `templates/` directory
 2. Import and use the base template components
 3. Customize the content and styling as needed
+4. Create a copy of the same file in `emails/` directory
+5. Execute `pnpm export` to export the component into a static html file

 Example: